What counts as antisemitism? Biden nominee Deborah Lipstadt receives hearing on the topic.

-As Lipstadt appears before the Senate, she is expected to make the case that antisemitism is alive and well.
+As Lipstadt appeared before the Senate, she made the case that antisemitism is alive and well today.
+“Increasingly, Jews have been singled out for slander, violence and terrorism,” she said.
+“Today’s rise in antisemitism is staggering.”

 Her recent book “Antisemitism: Here and Now” goes into who and what she considers antisemitic.
 “Antisemitism is not the hatred of people who happen to be Jews.
 It is hatred of them because they are Jews,” she wrote.
 However, not everyone — including Jews — agrees on what exactly antisemitism is, particularly when it comes to criticism of Israel.

 Lipstadt’s appearance before the Senate Foreign Relations Committee was delayed over some of her past criticism of conservative politicians.
 But in recent weeks, dozens of Jewish groups have put pressure on the Senate to fill the role, especially in the wake of a recent attack on a synagogue in Colleyville, Tex.
-Rabbi Charlie Cytron-Walker, who was held hostage during that attack, is set to testify before the House Committee on Homeland Security at the same time as Lipstadt’s hearing.
+Rabbi Charlie Cytron-Walker, who was held hostage during that attack, testified on Tuesday before the House Committee on Homeland Security at the same time as Lipstadt’s hearing.

+Texas rabbi taken hostage tells U.S. House panel: I’m haunted by my decision to open the door to the terrorist

 In March 2021, Lipstadt tweeted an article about a statement by Sen. Ron Johnson (R-Wis.), who said he would have been more concerned by the Jan.
-6, 2021, mayhem at the Capitol if the rioters been “Black Lives Matter and antifa protesters” instead of Trump supporters.
+6, 2021, mayhem at the Capitol if the rioters had been “Black Lives Matter and antifa protesters” instead of Trump supporters.
 Lipstadt tweeted: “This is white supremacy/nationalism.
 Pure and simple.”

-Her criticism has not been limited to conservative politicians, however.
+During Tuesday’s hearing, Johnson said Lipstadt engaged in “malicious poison” when she criticized his comments.
+She said her comments were not nuanced and she would not do diplomacy by tweets.
+She said that while she disagreed with what Johnson said, she was sorry if it seemed like a personal attack.
+She noted she has criticized Democrats as well, describing herself as “an equal-opportunity foe of antisemitism.”

 She has also criticized Rep. Ilhan Omar (D-Minn.) for characterizing pro-Israel Americans as making it “okay for people to push for allegiance to a foreign country.”
 Allegations of dual loyalties are “part of the textbook accusations against Jews,” Lipstadt told Jewish Insider.

-President Biden nominated Lipstadt, a professor of modern Jewish history and Holocaust studies at Emory University, last July.
+President Biden nominated Lipstadt, a professor of modern Jewish history and Holocaust studies at Emory University, in July.
 If approved by the Senate, Lipstadt will have the rank of ambassador, unlike her predecessors.
-She would oversee the State Department’s Office to Monitor and Combat Antisemitism, which was created by the Global Anti-Semitism Review Act of 2004 under President George W. Bush.
+She would oversee the State Department’s Office of the Special Envoy to Monitor and Combat Antisemitism, which was created by the Global Anti-Semitism Review Act of 2004 under President George W. Bush.
 The position of envoy was mostly vacant during President Donald Trump’s term.

-Lipstadt’s role would focus on reporting on antisemitism globally and pressing governments to adopt measures to mitigate antisemitism, but she will be seen as the administration’s voice on the issue domestically as well.
+Lipstadt’s role would focus on reporting on antisemitism globally and pressing governments to adopt measures to mitigate antisemitism, but she will be seen as the administration’s voice on the issue domestically, as well.

 Lipstadt has long been widely recognized as a leading authority on antisemitism.
 Her 1993 book, “Denying the Holocaust,” prompted a lawsuit from Holocaust denier David Irving under British libel laws.
 Lipstadt won after a trial in London.
 She was portrayed in the 2016 movie, “Denial,” which re-creates the trial.